Crozzers/rpi-temp-monitor/README.md

 # RPI Temp Monitor

-A super simple project for setting up a temperature monitor using a Raspberry PI.
+A super simple project for setting up a temperature monitor using a Raspberry Pi.

 ## Setup

 ### Hardware

 You will need:
-- RPI Zero W with GPIO pins
+- RPi Zero W with GPIO pins
 - SD Card (4GB and above)
 - DS18B20 temperature sensor
 - 4.7K Ohm resistor